ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

 }
 ```

-If you implement a custom transaction scope handler or if you choose to extend upon the default transaction scope handler you can add it like the following.
+If we implement a custom transaction scope handler or if we choose to extend upon the default transaction scope handler, we can add it like the following.

 ```csharp
 services